swseverance/core/tutorials/guides/02_react/react.md

 };
 ```

-Go to the `StockDetails` component and also subscribe for updates to the shared context.
+Go to the `<StockDetails />` component and also subscribe for updates to the shared context.
 Add an element in the `return` statement that will be displayed conditionally depending on whether the client has the selected stock in their portfolio.
 Add the client information (`clientId`, `clientName`, `portfolio`) to the component state to be able to display data about the currently selected client and use the `portfolio` to determine whether the client has the selected stock in their portfolio.

 ```javascript
 import { subscribeForSharedContext } from "./glue";